nimious/oculus/README.md

 # io-oculus

 Nim bindings for the Oculus VR SDK.
 ![io-spacenav Logo](logo.png)

 ## About

-io-oculus contains bindings to the Oculus SDK (libovr) for the Nim programming language.
-Oculus provides virtual reality head-mounted displays and positional tracking devices, such as the Rift, DK1, DK2 and GearVR.
+io-oculus contains bindings to the Oculus SDK (libovr) for the [Nim](http://nim-lang.org) programming language.
+Oculus provides virtual reality head-mounted displays and positional tracking devices, such as the DK1, DK2 and GearVR.

 ## Supported Platforms